jordan-public/fhe-zk-verifier/README.md

         // If the i-th bit of r is 1, add Q to T and update f accordingly if r[i] == 1 then:
-            // l(A, B, C) is a line going through A and B eveluated at C f = f * l(T, Q, P)
+            // l(A, B, C) is a line going through A and B evaluated at C f = f * l(T, Q, P)
             T = T + Q